w3f/Grants-Program/applications/subspace.md

 Subspace provides a scalable distributed storage layer for Polkadot, by allowing parachains to have a native, low-cost, and permanent storage option.
 Within the polkadot ecosystem, we are targeting other parachains and dApp developers on smart contract capable parachains.
 We are also exploring similar use-cases outside of the Polkadot ecosystem.
 Subspace can ensure the longevity and availability of data which is too expensive (i.e. by tx costs) to store on the source chain, or would negatively impact the decentralization of the chain (i.e., by increasing blockchain bloat).

 We intend to eventually launch Subspace as a parachain on Polkadot.
 This will allow any other parachains within the Polkadot network to utilize Subspace for permanent distributed storage.
 In the extreme form, each parachain block could be backed-up on the Subspace network, allowing for higher levels of decentralization and permanent data availability (even if the parachain later ceases to exist).
-In the average case, a parachain could employ Subspace to retain data which is too large to store internally, either through the native runtime logic or by individual smart contract.
+In the average case, a parachain could employ Subspace to retain data which is too large to store internally, either through the native runtime logic or by individual smart contracts.
 While the same functionality is theoretically possible with networks like Filecoin and Arweave, if Subspace is also a parachain, the cost of cross-chain communication would be much lower.

 Inside the Polkadot ecosystem, Crust Network is the only existing option for off-chain distributed storage.
 Crust resembles Filecoin in many ways, except that it uses a Trusted Execution Environment (TEE) in places of proofs-of-replication.
 This limits the storage capacity of the network to providers who have special purpose hardware, making it far less decentralized and more expensive.
 In contrast, Subspace allows anyone with free disk space and minimal computation to act as a storage provider, allowing it to scale to many orders of magnitude larger network storage capacity.
 Crust, like Filecoin, also provides temporary and mutable storage, whereas Subspace provides permanent and immutable storage, which is often more suitable for blockchain-based applications and smart contracts.